yxuansu/SimCTG/README.md

 <span id='citation'/>

 #### 1. Citation:
-If you find our paper and resources useful, please kindly star this repo and cite our paper:
+If you find our paper and resources useful, please leave a star and cite our paper.
+Thanks!:

 ```bibtex
 @article{SuSimCTG2022,